-The three bin system that the City of Wanneroo is introducing will be different from the bins in the City of Joondalup and the City of Stirling.
+The three bin system that the City of Wanneroo is introducing will be similar to the bin system currently in place in the in the City of Joondalup and the City of Stirling.

-Yellow lid bin - recycling: Recyclable materials such as paper, flattened cardboard, aluminium and steel cans, glass and plastic bottles and containers.
+Yellow lid bin - recycling: Recyclable packaging materials such as clean paper (not shredded), flattened cardboard, clean aluminium and steel cans, glass and plastic bottles and containers with the lids off.

-All households will receive the three bin system, but the City of Wanneroo understands that households have different needs.
-To help you get the most out of your kerbside bin service, households will be able to make some decisions about what bin combinations will suit your family’s needs, by choosing the size of your recycling and rubbish bins.
+The City of Wanneroo understands that households have different needs.
+Households will be able to make some decisions about what bin combinations will suit their family’s needs by choosing the size of their recycling and rubbish bins.

 |Bin lid colour||Collection||Disposal||Size|